woochan-hwang/GSurvWeb/README.md

 We welcome all feedback including bug reports, pull requests, general remarks and questions.

-You may also directly contact the authors via [email](mailto:woochan.hwang14@alumni.imperial.ac.uk).
+You may contact the authors via [email](mailto:woochan.hwang14@alumni.imperial.ac.uk).

 ## Contributors